isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 ## Simplistic Data Minimization Can Hinder Other Humans Rights Solutions

 Simplistic data minimization focuses on cutting out unnecessary content that is not required for a specific task.
-Doing this is a necessity to improve privacy through data minimization, but again it’s not sufficient.
+Though minimization is a general requirement to improve privacy through data minimization, doing so in a simplistic manner is not sufficient.

 This is because simplistic data minimization excises everything about data, which can cause problems for the Integrity and potentially the Authenticity of the original data set.
 These are needed per the Guidelines for Human Rights, as outlined in §6.2.16 and §6.2.17 of RFC 8280.

-A better solution for data minimization is required, which does not ignore other Human Rights needs as it improves privacy.
+A better solution for data minimization is required that does not ignore other Human Rights needs as it improves privacy.
 Hashed data elision can provide such a solution.

 ## Any Data Can Be Too Much Data

-There are many situations where data minimization is important: because a party needs to know data that they do not previously know.
-However, there are other situations where a party doesn’t need to know some freeform data, but instead requires proof that a specific data precept is true.
-The traditional example is proof whether someone is 21 or older, for buying alcohol in the US.
+A more nuanced data minimization system can solve many problems.
+However, there are also situations where a party doesn’t need to know any specific data, but instead requires proof that a general data precept is true.
+The traditional example is proof whether someone is 21 or older, for buying alcohol in the United States.
+With data minimization, the person's precise age would still be provided, even though all that's actually needed is an affirmation that the person was born more than 21 years ago.

-In these cases, privacy threats can be reduced even more by providing no data, simply the proof that a certain precept is true.
-This can offer very strong proof against Correlation (§5.2.1 of RFC 6973) and obviously minimizes Disclosure (§5.2.4 of RFC 6973).
+In these cases, privacy threats can be reduced even more by providing no data, simply the proof that a general precept is true.
+This can offer very strong protection against Correlation (§5.2.1 of RFC 6973) and obviously minimizes Disclosure (§5.2.4 of RFC 6973).

 Though some systems such as BBS+ Signatures and other Zero Knowledge Proofs system can support superior anti-correlation with “proof of knowledge of the undisclosed signature”, a more simple salted hashed data elision often can provide easier solutions for many classes of “inclusion” proofs.